 Operationalizing SASE requires traditionally siloed teams to come together as the solution spans technology domains.
 By unifying teams, you can create a collective sense of ownership.
 Start by identifying all the groups affected by SASE.
 This can be as simple as asking, "Who is responsible for firewalls, intrusion prevention, branch office connectivity and remote user access?"
 These individuals will be your directors, managers and architects responsible for delivering services using these tools.

 SASE will replace traditional hardware appliances that groups tend to form around, but SASE is not a threat to job security at all.
 The reality is that SASE will elevate IT's work.
 Instead of caring for and feeding a device or set of devices, these groups will be collaborating on delivering business outcomes.

 Any SASE solution will initially cost more than what your organization owns and operates today.
-When an “apples to apples” financial comparison is made between a SASE solution and what you currently operate, the break-even point for replacement might be far off.
-That will undoubtedly raise concerns about total cost of ownership.
-However, this type of analysis ignores the cost benefit of removing multiple hardware devices from operation as their lifecycles end.
+When an "apples to apples" financial comparison is made between a SASE solution and what you currently operate, the break-even point for replacement might be far off.
+That will undoubtedly raise concerns about the total cost of ownership.
+However, this type of analysis ignores the cost-benefit of removing multiple hardware devices from operation as their lifecycles end.

 There are other ways that SASE can decrease existing IT costs, such as reducing the size of large internet connections at your data centers.
 SASE aims to secure internet access as close to the source as possible.
-This means you do not need to aggregate thousands of users to a centralized point-of-presence.
+This means you do not need to aggregate thousands of users to a centralized point of presence.
 By getting traffic destined to the internet out of your data centers, you can right-size circuit bandwidth and realize cost savings with your providers.

-It will be a continuing conversation within organizations, and one that's well worth having.
+It will be a continuing conversation within organizations and one that's well worth having.